HUST-NingKang-Lab/straingems/README.md

 Link to test data
 ===========

-The test data are upload to the NCBI webset: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA480741
+The test data are upload to the NCBI website: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA480741